 1. Rongros (Our Favorite Restaurant for Traditional Thai Food)

-Rongros is proof that Michelin-starred meals don’t have to cost you an arm and a leg in Bangkok.
+Rongros is proof that Michelin-recommended meals don’t have to cost you an arm and a leg in Bangkok.
 We ordered three dishes and two beers and our bill came out to just THB 1,213, which at today’s exchange rate translates to a little over USD 35.
 That’s an absolute bargain, especially when you see the view from this restaurant.
 More on that later.

 We went with two of the chef-recommended dishes, starting with this tasty tod mun pla or Thai spiced fishcakes.
 Made with clown featherback fish, it’s topped with crispy fried basil and served with a peanut-based dipping sauce.